Is Michael Vick Playing Football Again?

 What is the Fan Controlled Football League?

-The league consists of eight teams that play seven regular-season games.
-The regular season and playoff games are all held at an indoor stadium that contains a 50-yard field in Atlanta.
-The game style closely resembles a seven versus seven styles.
-However, the catch is the fans get to call all the plays.
+The league has eight teams playing seven regular-season games at an indoor stadium in Atlanta with a 50-yard field.
+The game style is similar to seven versus seven, but the unique twist is that the fans call all the plays.

 Michael Vick’s Legacy in the NFL

 Vick was drafted by the Atlanta Falcons in the 2001 NFL draft from Virginia Tech.
-While his career took off and became a household name.
-This shortly came to an end after he plead guilty to charges for his involvement in dog-fighting.
-After years, he returned to the Philadelphia Eagles and earned Comeback Player of the Year.
-After reviving his career, Vick moved on to the New York Jets in 2014.
-Later, he joined the Pittsburgh Steelers in 2015 which led to him retiring in 2017.
+His career soared, but it faced a setback when he plead guilty to charges related to dog-fighting.
+After a few years, he made a comeback with the Philadelphia Eagles and earned the Comeback Player of the Year award.
+He later played for the New York Jets in 2014 and the Pittsburgh Steelers in 2015 before retiring in 2017.

-Although Vick had a unique, however, fruitful career many believe him to be a future HOFer.
-Vick in his career amassed 22,464 passing yards completing 1,807 of 3,217 passes with 133 touchdowns and 88 interceptions, per ESPN.
-Not to mention, he also ran for 6,109 yards in 873 attempts with 36 rushing touchdowns.
-However, Vick doesn’t see himself getting into the HOF, and better yet that he deserves to be in it amongst the other great QBs.
+Vick had a successful career, and some see him as a potential Hall of Famer.
+According to ESPN, he threw for 22,464 yards, completing 1,807 passes out of 3,217 attempts, with 133 touchdowns and 88 interceptions.
+Additionally, he ran for 6,109 yards in 873 attempts with 36 rushing touchdowns.
+However, Vick doesn’t believe he belongs in the HOF with the other great QBs.